-- All electrical equipment brought into hospitals must pass electrical safety criteria. - The use of patient owned electrical device, except those powered by batteries, is not permitted. - For hospital and/or staff owned electrical devices, contact the Facilities Department or Biomedical Engineering or the Engineering Department for safety criteria or inspection.
+- All electrical equipment brought into hospitals must pass electrical safety criteria. - For hospital and/or staff owned electrical devices, contact the Facilities Department or Biomedical Engineering or the Engineering Department for safety criteria or inspection.

 Extension cords are a frequent cause of electrical faults, improper grounding, and accidents involving falls and fire.
 The use of extension cords can cause hazards and increase the probability of sparks, and/or electrical shock.
 In addition, use of extension cords may cause excessive voltage drop resulting in low efficiency, equipment malfunction or damage, and subsequent patient safety problems.
 For these reasons, the use of electrical extension cords is restricted.
 If an extension cord is required, contact the Engineering or Facilities Department.